pocketzworld/creator-docs/pages/learn/studio/create/beginner-guide/lecture-ten/lecture-ten-part-five.md

 ## Conclusion

 Experiment with different post-processing effects to find what best enhances your game.
 These effects can dramatically improve how your game feels and looks, making your scenes more immersive and visually appealing.

+- [Lecture 11: Spawn Points](https://create.highrise.game/learn/studio/create/beginner-guide/lecture-eleven/lecture-eleven-part-one) will show you how to set up spawn points for characters.